miniman13/videngwiki/guides/best-practices.md

 ## System Adminstration
 Always reboot servers and workstations between installs/uninstalls/upgrades/patches/firmware.

 Have a control of your updates / update cycles.
-The worst thing that could happening is a machine updating during a show or on-air.
+The worst thing that could happen is a machine updating during a show or while on-air.

 If possible avoid joining mission critical workstations to the domain (incase a DC doesn’t load/boot).
 If you can't avoid, make sure you have a local admin account.